mia-platform/documentation/docs/getting-started/tutorials/architecture/auth/external-idp.md

 We suppose that you have already created an API Gateway in your project and you already have some endpoints you want to secure.
 :::
 In order to implement the flow depicted above, you can perform the following steps on Mia-Platform Console:
-1. Create the `Authentication Service` custom microservice
+1. Create the `Authentication Manager` custom microservice
     - Click on `Microservices`
     - Click on `Create a Microservice` and select `From Markeplace`
     - Choose your preferred template to start coding your custom Authentication Service